quocanhto85/email-cron-job/README.md

 # email-cron-job
-A back-end tool for sending instantaneous and automatic email.
+A back-end tool for sending instantaneous and automatic email, built in Nodejs (Express, MongoDB).

 ---
 ## Installation